 Fenqihu, a small mountain village halfway between Chiayi and Alishan is currently the terminal end of the Alishan Forest Railway, because the remaining section from Fenqihu to Alishan was damaged in a typhoon in 2009.
 Taking the small train from Chiayi to Alishan is really fun with kids, and preferable to the winding bus ride.
 However, it can be tough to get tickets for it, so do plan in advance.

-See my Alishan article for other tea farm accommodations in the area.
+See my Alishan article (linked above) for other tea farm accommodations in the area.

 I had my kids convinced that we were staying in dragon territory, with all the misty forests and terraced tea fields, and we loved doing a short, easy hike to another tea farm.